There is a range of tax reliefs and guarantees available to responsible finance providers and their investors:

 The Enterprise Finance Guarantee (EFG) is a targeted measure which supports additional lending, of between £1,000 to £1 million, to viable small businesses lacking sufficient collateral or financial track record to access a normal commercial loan.
 The guarantee can be used to support new loans, refinance existing loans or to convert part or all of an existing overdraft into a loan to release capacity to meet working capital requirements.

-EFG was introduced in January 2009 and is managed by British Business Financial Services, a wholly-owned subsidiary of British Business Bank, but remains on the balance sheet of the Department for Business, Innovation and Skills.
+EFG was introduced in January 2009 and is managed by British Business Financial Services, a wholly-owned subsidiary of British Business Bank, but remains on the balance sheet of the Department for Business, Energy and Industrial Strategy.
 It was established as a response to the economic downturn which led to the decline of credit to SMEs and guarantees 75 per cent of the loan.
 While the government provides a guarantee to the lender, it has no role in the decision making process and is not party to the loan agreement between the borrowing business and the lender.

 Currently 17 of our members are accredited to lend under the guarantee scheme.
 They have made over 850 loans totalling £22 million since the measure’s inception.